 (Climate Change and Tourism -SDG #13)

 Sustainable Living; Power Engineering

-Tourism and Policy Development and Governance (SDGs # 17)
+Tourism and Policy Development and Governance (SDG # 17)

 Prof. Neethiahnanthan A/L M Ari Ragavan